 The Jeffrey Lindstrom ’94 Fellowship in Political Science was established by the Lindstrom family in 2015 to honor Dr. Jeff Lindstrom who passed away well before his time – a great teacher, scholar, athlete, and entrepreneur at Whittier, in Russia, and in the local college community.

-This fellowship will support one undergraduate student to conduct undergraduate research or travel during the summer between their junior and senior years.
-The fellow will embodies Jeff's character, strengths, and talents, and who shows considerable growth, potential, and ambition.
+This fellowship will support one student to conduct undergraduate research or travel during the summer between their junior and senior years.
+The fellow will embody Jeff's character, strengths, and talents, and will demonstrate potential and ambition.

 Eligibility Criteria